Ingka Group acquires Locus! Built for the real world, backed for the long run. Read here>Read the full story>

 • Forecasting supports better allocation of vehicles and drivers

-These capabilities help fleets maintain consistency across regions while handling variability in volume, traffic, and delivery windows.
+These capabilities help your fleet maintain consistency across regions while handling variability in volume, traffic, and delivery windows.
+Organizations evaluating route optimization benefits are increasingly seeing measurable gains across cost, time, and service reliability.

 Sustainability and Green Fleet Initiatives

 Sustainability decisions in fleet management now create direct operational constraints.
-Fleet teams account for environmental targets while planning routes, allocating vehicles, and setting delivery commitments.
+Your fleet teams must account for environmental targets while planning routes, allocating vehicles, and setting delivery commitments.
 These considerations affect feasibility, cost predictability, and service reliability.

 Mixed fleets add another layer of complexity, as electric, hybrid, and conventional vehicles follow different planning rules.

-Route efficiency has also become a main focus for sustainability.
+Route efficiency has also become a primary focus for sustainability.
 Fuel consumption and emissions vary significantly based on route length, stop density, idle time, and load balance.
-Improving these factors requires tighter planning rather than post-route reporting.
+Improving these factors requires tighter planning through route optimization rather than post-route reporting.

 As a result, sustainability metrics increasingly shape routing logic, shift design, and asset utilization decisions.